Inhaltsstoffe

 Exfoliation: Like other exfoliating acids, salicylic acid gently removes dead skin cells from the skin's surface.
 This promotes cell renewal and helps make the skin appear smoother and fresher.
 With regular use, it can refine the skin's texture and prevent the formation of sebum buildup.

-Antibacterial and anti-inflammatory properties: Salicylic acid has antibacterial properties that help kill bacteria that can cause acne.
+Antibacterial and anti-inflammatory effects: Salicylic acid has antibacterial properties that help kill bacteria that can cause acne.
 It also has anti-inflammatory properties that help reduce redness and swelling in inflamed pimples or skin irritations.

-The benefits of salicylic acid:
+The benefits of salicylic acid

-Acne treatment: It is a gold standard in the treatment of acne as it deeply cleanses the pores, reduces inflammation and inhibits the growth of acne bacteria.
+Acne treatment: It is a gold standard in the treatment of acne as it deeply cleanses pores, reduces inflammation and inhibits the growth of acne bacteria.

 Refining the skin's texture: It provides gentle exfoliation, making the skin look smoother and more even.

-Soothing inflamed skin: Its anti-inflammatory properties make it ideal for skin prone to redness or irritation.
+Soothes inflamed skin: Its anti-inflammatory properties make it ideal for skin prone to redness or irritation.

 Better skin texture and complexion: Long-term use can improve the overall appearance of the skin and make it appear fresher and more radiant.